Investor's sentiment in multi-agent model of the continuous double auction: Abstract

 \section{Abstract}

-We introduce and treat rigorously a new multi-agent model of the order book (OB).
-Our model is designed to explain the collective behavior of the market when new information affecting the market arrives.
-Our model has two major features.
-First, it has two additional parameters which we call slow variables.
-These parameters measure the mood of two groups of investors, namely, bulls and bears.
-Second, our model captures the interaction between trading agents and constitutes a nonlinear Markov process which exhibits long term correlations.
-We explain the intuition behind the equations and present numerical simulations which show that the behavior of our model is similar to the behavior of the real market.
+We introduce and treat rigorously a new multi-agent model of the continuous double auction or in other words the order book (OB).
+It is designed to explain collective behavior of the market when new information affecting the market arrives.
+The novel feature of the model is two additional slow changing parameters, the so--called sentiment functions.
+These sentiment functions measure the conception of the fair price of two groups of investors, namely, bulls and bears.
+Our model specifies differential equations for the time evolution of sentiment functions and constitutes a nonlinear Markov process which exhibits long term correlations.
+We explain the intuition behind equations for sentiment functions and present numerical simulations which show that the behavior of our model is similar to the behavior of the real market.
+We also obtain a diffusion limit of the model, the Ornstein-Uhlenbeck type process with variable volatility.
+The volatility is proportional to the difference of opinions of bulls and bears about the fair price of a security.
+The paper is complimentary to our previous work \cite{MV} where mathematical proofs are presented.